clickmimo/clickmimo.github.io/_posts/thm/2022-2-2-startup.md

 ![ssh](/assets/images/thm/startup/ssh.png)

-Then I decided to try to switch the user from the shell which we have. but first wee need to stabilize our shell.
+Then I decided to try to switch the user from the shell which we have but first we need to stabilize our shell.

 ```
 python -c 'import pty; pty.spawn("/bin/bash")'